Koldenblue/php-apache-basics/readme.md

 This code consists of basic php code.
+The purpose of this repo is to learn and practice using php and Apache server.

 These files are meant to be used with an Apache server.
 Apache server comes loaded with macOS.
 Files must be in the proper document root folder, which may be found in the Apache httpd.conf file.
 Apache server may be started by running "apachectl start" in a terminal.